A D implementation of Python's difflib sequence matcher

 To use this package, run the following command in your project's root directory:

-A D implementation of Python difflib's sequence matcher.
+A D implementation of the Python difflib module's sequence matcher.

 ddiff is a library for finding the differences between two sequences.

 The sequences can be of lines, strings (e.g., words), characters,

 bytes, or of any custom “item” type so long as it implements

 import qtrac.ddiff: diff, EqualSpan; auto diffs = diff( "the quick brown fox jumped over the lazy dogs".split!isWhite, "the quick red fox jumped over the very busy dogs".split!isWhite, EqualSpan.Keep); foreach (diff; diffs) writeln(diff.toString());